lunahernandez/practice1_DACD/README.md

 #### Steps to Execute

-1. **Download and extract the ZIP files:**
+1. **Download and extract the ZIP files and the `locations.tsv` file:**
    Download the zip files for the Accommodation Provider, Prediction Provider, Datalake Builder, and Express Travel Advisor modules.
 Unzip them in your preferred directory.
+Download the **"locations.tsv"** file located in the repository.

 2. **Configure Apache ActiveMQ:**
    Follow the instructions [here](https://activemq.apache.org/getting-started) to start the broker.